vidiandrea/Adventure-Game/README.md

 # Summon Town
-Adventure Game project for Intro to Programming
+Adventure Game project for Intro to Programming.
+Created by Violet DiAndrea.

 ## Game Overview
 Summon minions to build and defend your new town.